pvasek/kudu-wiki/Customizing-deployments.md

     [config]
     project = MyWebRoot

-In case you have an solution/project file in your repository but you want it to be ignored and have your full repo deployed as a web site, you can use the following (e.g. Orchard use this):
+In case you have a solution/project file in your repository but you want it to be ignored and have your full repo deployed as a web site, you can use the following (e.g. Orchard use this):

     [config]
     project = .